Instagram/IGListKit/Guides/Modeling and Binding.md

 }
 ```

 1. Just like the `object` property, the `collectionContext` should never be `nil`, but it's a weakly referenced object so must be declared as optional.
-Again use `fatalError()` to catch any critical failures.
+Again, use `fatalError()` to catch any critical failures.
 2. Swift makes checking for types so easy!
 Just `switch` on the type and assign a height.
 In Objective-C you should use `isKindOfClass:`.
 3. Both the `UserViewModel` and `ActionViewModel` share the same height of `55`pts according to the design.